 The development of mobile applications has represented a challenge for companies or brands to innovate products through a new channel (Zhao and Balagué, 2015, Zhao and Huang, working paper).
 Today idea crowdsourcing is commonly implemented as web platforms, however, the process of value creation can be supported by certain mobile features as they make the co-creation of products easier and more flexible (Zhao and Balagué, 2017).
-For example, the camera and voice sensor allow individuals to take a picture and upload an idea with an audio explanation.
+For example, the camera and voice sensor allow individuals to take pictures and upload ideas with audio explanations.
 In the shampoo market, certain companies have encouraged consumers to take and share photos with their mobiles to express hair appearance in order to develop new shampoo products.
 Another mobile feature that can facilitate idea crowdsourcing is location awareness, to find geo-located community members with a mutual interest or benefit (Zhao, Renard and Lejeale, working paper).

 A New Social Commerce Model – Crowdsourcing Commerce

-Though several business models exist for idea crowdsourcing platforms, benefits gained from the collective innovations are commonly held by companies, and not contributors (for example, most contributors get a bit among of reward; LEGO shares 1% revenue to product creators).
+Though several business models exist for idea crowdsourcing platforms, benefits gained from the collective innovations are commonly held by companies and not contributors (for example, most contributors get an amount of monetary reward; LEGO shares 1% revenue with product creators).
 Balagué and Zhao (2017) present four main social commerce models through two dimensions: individual/collective buying and product sharing.
-One evolution in this field should consider the transformation of social commerce to crowdsourcing commerce by adding a commerce layer directly in idea crowdsourcing platforms, i.e. contributors can pricing their innovative products under certain rules of the community so consumers can purchase directly from them.
-In this sense, a brand and product-centered environment in e-commerce with turn into a social and individual-centered one.
+One evolution in this field should consider the transformation of social commerce to crowdsourcing commerce by adding a commerce layer directly in idea crowdsourcing platforms, i.e. contributors are allowed to fix a price of their created products (or community members are allowed to bid for innovative products) under certain rules so consumers can purchase directly from contributors.
+In this sense, a brand and product-centered commerce environment turns into a social and individual-centered one.

 DISCUSSION AND CONCLUSION